darakian/darakian.github.io/_posts/2025-06-04-parsing-semver-from-cve.md

 The new behavior is that if one wants to submit a CVE record with a semver-2.0.0 then the version values MUST conform with the official semantic versioning regular expression.
 The ordering rules that semantic versioning defines SHOULD also be observed, but you can't enforce that in a schema.

-Also, if you are reading this blog post and are not already involved in the PR please don't get involved.
+Also, if you're reading this blog post and are not already involved in the PR please don't get involved.
 If you'd like to show your support please just 👍 the first comment.

 ## But why tho?